claudiocldrn/claudiocldrn/README.md

 # About Me

-**claudiocldrn/claudiocldrn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on teaching myself the principles of DevOps, but also coding by coding a text based Genshin Wish Simulator
 - 🌱 I’m currently learning how to code in Python (hiss hiss and whatnot), as well as the principles of the CI/CD pipeline
 - 💬 Ask me about DevOps principles.
 I'd love to have a chat about it